Stop using separate environments for development, testing, and production (DTAP)

 - Use feature-toggles: Use feature-toggles to make features invisible on the production-environment until they are ok-ed and/or sufficiently tested.
 This is also how a company like Spotify releases (even incomplete) features.
 This might seem counter-intuitive, but it is the fastest and best way to learn if a feature continues to work with the existing codebase and on the most realistic environment you have; the production-environment;

 - Automate testing and deployment: You can’t reliably test and deploy new features if you have to do it by hand.
 Automation is key if you want to move towards the Agile alternative.
 Start building up a solid battery of automated tests.
-Follow the testing pyramid; a lot of unit tests, some integration tests and a few UI-tests.
-Also work towards including performance- and security-tests.
-Automate deployment and potential rollbacks with frameworks like CircleCI, AppVeyor, AppHarbor and Azure that offer a lot of this out-of-the-box;
+Follow the testing pyramid; a lot of unit tests, some integration tests, and a few UI-tests.
+Also, work towards including performance- and security tests.
+Automate deployment and potential rollbacks with frameworks like CircleCI, AppVeyor, Docker, and Azure that offer a lot of this out-of-the-box;

-- Use branching to keep things transparent: Use branches in your version-control system (VCS) to keep track of the state of your codebase.
-The simpler the better; use a ‘develop’-branch for features that are under development and a ‘master’-branch for features that are live.
-A pattern like Gitflow is very helpful here, except for the ‘feature branches’ (another form of queueing).
+- Use branching in your version-control system to keep things transparent: The simpler the better; use a ‘develop’-branch for features that are under development and a ‘master’-branch for features that are on production.
+If you use ‘feature’-branches, limit their use and merge them back into ‘master’ at least before the end of the Sprint — otherwise, you lose transparency.
 This way your VCS can tell you exactly where features are.
 If there’s a bug in your live-environment, you can check out the ‘master’-branch to fix it;

 - Use green/blue deployments: Use a deployment-pattern like ‘blue/green-deployment’ to allow rapid fallback in case of problems.
 This is also a great way to deploy complicated applications without disrupting users;